tom-seddon/b2/doc/Building.md

     git submodule init
 	git submodule update

+Regarding branches, the following should always build:

-Regarding branches, `master` should always build, and shouldn't contain anything outrageously half-baked - it's the branch used by the CI servers to prepare releases.
+* `master` - used to prepare latest GitHub release.
+Should always build and shouldn't contain anything too half-baked

-`wip/*` is stuff that's being worked on.
+* `wip/master` - used to prepare GitHub prereleases.
+I periodically merge this into `master`.
+Should always build, though there may be some new stuff that isn't quite ready

+Anything else with a `wip/` prefix is stuff I'm working on, and may or may not work.
+(These branches get merged into `wip/master` once they're roughly working.)

+After switching branches, you will need to do `git submodule update` again, to ensure the submodules are also at the correct revisions.
+Git doesn't do this for you.

 Once you're all set up: